 "We received terrible news from Brussels this evening.
 The Government Office and the relevant authorities are working hard to get more information about what happened," said Swedish Justice Minister Gunnar Strommer.

 The attack comes at a time of heightened security concerns in several European countries over the Israel-Hamas conflict.
-France has deployed 7,000 extra troops on the streets after a teacher was stabbed to death on Friday in an attack that President Emmanuel Macron condemned as “barbaric Islamist terrorism”.
+France deployed 7,000 extra troops on the streets after a teacher was stabbed to death on Friday in an attack President Emmanuel Macron condemned as “barbaric Islamist terrorism”.

 How did it happen?